 Architecture: lazycogs¶

-lazycogs turns a geoparquet STAC item index into a lazy (time, band, y, x) xarray DataArray backed by Cloud-Optimized GeoTIFFs.
+lazycogs turns a geoparquet STAC item index into a lazy (band, time, y, x) xarray DataArray backed by Cloud-Optimized GeoTIFFs.
 It requires no GDAL.
 All raster I/O is done through async-geotiff (Rust-backed), spatial queries go through DuckDB via rustac, and reprojection is pure pyproj + numpy.

 Why parquet, not a STAC API URL¶